 Take Our Poll: Are You In Favor of More Inflation Relief in 2023?

 Working After Beginning Benefits May Temporarily Reduce Them

 If you file for Social Security benefits before your full retirement age but keep working, the Social Security Administration will temporarily reduce your benefit payments.
-For 2022, the amount of the reduction is $1 for each $2 you earn above $19,560.
+The amount of the reduction is $1 for each $2 you earn above $21,240 in 2023.

 Bear in mind that these reductions are only temporary.
 Once you reach full retirement age, your monthly benefit will be adjusted upwards to compensate you for the original reductions.

 Earning Too Much May Reduce Your Net Earnings Due to Taxation

 Although you may boost your Social Security payout if you continue to earn at high levels, you may find that your net earnings actually decrease because your benefits have become taxable.

 If you file taxes as an individual and your combined income is between $25,000 and $34,000, up to 50% of your benefits may be taxable.
 Above $34,000, as much as 85% of your Social Security benefits will be taxable.